USA + Containment

 By the 1960s, containment was still the cornerstone, or most important part, of US foreign policy.
 It had developed since the Korean War in a number of ways, mostly because of developing technology.
 Nuclear weapons had become easier to make, bigger, much more powerful - and both sides were using this new technology to make themselves stronger.....

-Click on the cartoon on the left and access a Word document that will allow you to research how containment had evolved.
+Click on the cartoon on the left and access a PDF scan + a Word document that will allow you to research how containment had evolved.

 October 1962 - an American U-2 spy plane secretly photographed nuclear missile sites being built by the Soviet Union on the island of Cuba.
 President Kennedy did not want the Soviet Union and Cuba to know that he had discovered the missiles.
 He met in secret with his advisors for several days to discuss the problem.